dataviscourse/tutorials/lectures/lecture-html.md

 In this case, we’re using the ``a`` element (which stood for “anchor”, but now is almost universally used as a “link”).
 The attribute  ``href`` means “HTML reference”, which actually makes sense for a change.
 The meaning given to each attribute changes from element to element.
 Note that you can use either single `'` or double `"` quotes.

 We will use element attributes in pretty much every example from now on.
 The most important ones are ``id``, ``class``, and ``style``.
 The ``id`` attribute gives the attribute a unique identifier, which can then be used to access the element via Javascript (we’ll see how later).
 Think of it as making the element accessible via a global variable.
 This is as convenient as a global variable, and potentially just as confusing: needing lots of different element ids might be a sign that you could organize your code better.
-The class and style attributes will be explained in the CSS section below.
+The class and style attributes will be explained in the CSS section.

 #### Self-closing elements
 Some elements rarely have internal content between their opening and closing tags, and therefore it becomes a bit of a pain to type the closing tags every time.
 In that case, you can use the following shorthand notation: ``<foo />`` is equivalent to ``<foo></foo>`` (you might have noticed that in the charset declaration above).